janLolen/Toki-Pona-Translations/README.md

 - Mod menu: Complete
 - Sodium: In progress
 - Visuality: In progress
-- Xaero's minimap: In progress
+- Xaero's minimap and world map: In progress